 Teams, tales and tips – a guide to the local game

 The largest port in Europe and the richest city in Germany, Hamburg can provide the perfect football weekend.
 Its red-light district where The Beatles cut their teeth is now fairly tame – though there are still plenty of late-night attractions around St Pauli.
-This is where you’ll find the Millerntor, home of cult club St Pauli, a short walk from the Reeperbahn, in the shadow of the city’s seasonal funfair.
-Populist and party-minded, St Pauli offer a match-day experience like no other.

-Set way up in the north-west district of Bahrenfeld, HSV are still another world in terms of size, budget and achievement.
+Set way up in the north-west district of Bahrenfeld, HSV are still another world in terms of size, budget and past achievement.
 A Traditionsverein if there ever was one, HSV were the only club to have maintained permanent top-flight status since the formation of the Bundesliga in 1963 – though it was close-run thing in 2014 and even closer in 2015.
 By 2018, HSV were a disaster waiting to happen.

-Nevertheless, Hamburg can lay claim to be the home of German football.
+Hamburg can also lay claim to be the home of German football.
 While other German cities reacted with indifference and even hostility to soccer in the late 1800s, this outward-looking port embraced the new, foreign game with open arms.
-Germany’s first dedicated football club, SC Germania Hamburg, was set up here in 1887.
-Hamburg also pioneered competitive games between different cities, when elsewhere was structured within regions.

 After World War I, SC Germania were one of three teams to amalgamate – along with Falke and Hamburger FC – to form Hamburger SV: Hamburger Sport-Verein, HSV.
 St Pauli’s history dates back to 1899, though a clearer foundation date is the one given on their badge, 1910.
-Today both run reserve sides in the fourth-flight Regionalliga Nord, Hamburg’s based at the Edmund-Plambeck-Stadion in Norderstedt, near Richtweg towards the northern end of the U1 underground line.

 Getting Around

-Arriving in town, local transport and timings
+Arriving in town and local transport

-Hamburg airport, 8.5km (five miles) north of the city, is on the S-Bahn line 1 25mins from the main station.
-Trains run every 10mins – a single ticket is €2.95 or a day ticket combined with the other city transport of U-Bahn and buses is €7.10, €5.80 after 9am.
-A taxi (+49 40 666 666) should cost about €20.
+Hamburg airport, 8.5km (five miles) north of the city, is on S-Bahn line 1, 25mins from the main station.
+Trains run every 10mins.
+A single ticket is €3.80 or a day pass, also valid for other city transport options of the U-Bahn network and buses, is €8.80, €7.50 after 9am.

-The train station, with its two extra stops (Nord and Süd) on the U-Bahn system, is a ten-minute walk east of the city centre.
-Single ticket prices (€1.40/€1.90) vary according to length of journey.
-A valid match ticket for an HSV game allows you free transport to and from the stadium on match days.
-Day passes can also be used on certain ferry lines – the port is on the U4 U-Bahn line.
+The main station (Hamburg Hbf), with its two extra stops (Nord and Süd) on the U-Bahn system, is a ten-minute walk east of the city centre.
+Single ticket prices (€2/€2.70) vary according to length of journey.
+Stellingen, the S-Bahn station for the Volksparkstadion (S3/S5) north-west of town, is 15-20mins direct from the main station, €3.80 single.

 Where to Drink